Frequently Asked Questions

 Certainly!
 Our welcoming staff will be there to greet you upon your arrival at the airport, and when the program concludes, we'll ensure you return safely as well.
 Best of all, this service is provided at no extra cost.

-Typically it takes our admissions team around 3 - 5 days to review applications.
+Typically it takes our admissions team around 3 - 5 days to review applications, though it can take a little longer at peak times.

 Our Students